Finding a home for your science fiction or fantasy novel can be difficult, especially if you’re looking at publishers who take all genres.

 I hope you enjoy this list and wish you good luck finding the right home for your manuscript.

-These are 10 publishers (plus a bonus publisher!) who are actively seeking Christian manuscripts of all stripes and genres.
+These are 19 publishers who are actively seeking Christian manuscripts of all stripes and genres.

 Most of these publishers are traditional publishers, but I do have a few on this page that are hybrid publishers (half self-publishing and half traditional publishing) and also some that are self-publishers.